COMPARE TO OTHER COMPONENTS

 from ironxl import *

-License.LicenseKey = "License-Code";
+License.LicenseKey = "License-Code"

-# Create new Excel WorkBook document
+# Create a new Excel WorkBook document

 workbook = WorkBook.Create()